DemonicTricycle/DemonicTricycle-ELECH309/docs/microcontrollerConfiguration.md

 ## Configuration Bits
 These configuration bits were chosen to allow for the microcontroller's overclock.

-The file in full is available [here](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/configuration.c).
+The file is available [here](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/configuration.c).

 <details open markdown="block">
   <summary>